1948 United States presidential election

 Truman's feisty campaign style energized his base of traditional Democrats, consisting of most of the white South, as well as labor unions, and Catholic and Jewish voters; he also fared surprisingly well with Midwestern farmers.
-Dewey ran a low-risk campaign and largely avoided directly criticizing Truman.
-With the three-way split in the Democratic Party, and with Truman's low approval ratings, Truman was widely considered to be the underdog in the race, and virtually every prediction (with or without public opinion polls) indicated that Dewey would win the election.
+Dewey ran a low-risk campaign and avoided directly criticizing Truman.
+With the three-way split in the Democratic Party, and with Truman's low approval ratings, Truman was widely considered to be the underdog in the race, and virtually every prediction (with or without public opinion polls) indicated Dewey would win the election.
 Defying these predictions, Truman won the election with 303 electoral votes to Dewey's 189.
-Truman also won 49.6% of the popular vote compared to Dewey's 45.1%, while the third-party candidacies of Thurmond and Wallace each won less than 3% of the popular vote, with Thurmond carrying four southern states.
+Truman also won 49.6% of the popular vote compared to Dewey's 45.1%, while the third-party candidacies of Thurmond and Wallace each won less than 3% of the popular vote, with Thurmond carrying four states in the Deep South.
+Truman became the third president to be elected to a full term after succeeding to the presidency upon his predecessor's death.

 Truman's surprise victory was the fifth consecutive presidential win for the Democratic Party, the longest winning streak for the Democrats, and the longest for either party since the 1880 election.
 With simultaneous success in the 1948 congressional elections, the Democrats regained control of both houses of Congress, which they had lost in 1946.
 Thus, Truman's election confirmed the Democratic Party's status as the nation's majority party.
-This was the last presidential election before the ratification of the Twenty-second Amendment in 1951, limiting the number of times a person may be elected president.
+This was the last presidential election before the ratification of the 22nd Amendment in 1951, which established presidential term limits.
+This did not apply to the incumbent Truman, but as he chose not to run in 1952, this was the last presidential election with no future disqualification effect for second-term winners.

 Nominations

 Democratic Party nomination

 On July 12, the Democratic National Convention convened in Philadelphia in the same arena where the Republicans had met a few weeks earlier.
 Spirits were low; the Republicans had taken control of both houses of the United States Congress and a majority of state governorships during the 1946 mid-term elections, and the public opinion polls showed Truman trailing Republican nominee Dewey, sometimes by double digits.
 Furthermore, some liberal Democrats had joined Henry A. Wallace's new Progressive Party, and party leaders feared that Wallace would take enough votes from Truman to give the large Northern and Midwestern states to the Republicans.
 Conservatives dominated the party in the South, and they were angered by the growing voice of labor unions and black voters in the party outside the South.
 The hope that Truman would reverse course faded when he vetoed the Taft-Hartley Law, which sought to reduce the power of labor unions.
 Congress voted to override Truman's veto, and the Taft-Hartley Law went into effect on June 23, 1947.
 Finally, Truman's appointment of a liberal civil rights commission convinced Southern conservatives that to re-establish their voice they had to threaten third-party action to defeat Truman in 1948.
-Truman was aware of his unpopularity.
-In July 1947, he privately offered to be Eisenhower's running mate on the Democratic ticket if MacArthur won the Republican nomination, an offer which Eisenhower declined.
-Truman's offer to Eisenhower did not become public knowledge during the campaign.